pharo-project/pharo5-vm/README.md

 Install [CMake](http://www.cmake.org/): during installation, in install options , make sure that you choose to [add CMake to `PATH`](http://www.google.com/search?q=windows+add+PATH&btnI).

-To check if everything is installed, open MSYS program (which should look like a UNIX terminal) and try to execute the different commands: git, make and cmake.
+To check if everything is installed, open MSYS program (which should look like a UNIX terminal) and try to execute the different commands: `git`, `make` and `cmake`.

 Also there are some discrepancy with recent GCC (4.6.1), you need to add:
 ```C